 She received her Master’s degree in psychology from Columbia University and her undergraduate degree from New York University.

 Lindsay has an M.S. in Nonprofit Management from Northeastern University and a B.A. in International Relations with a minor in Women’s, Gender and Sexuality Studies from Boston University.
-Prior to coming to MassKids, Lindsay worked at Northeastern University’s School Health Academy, coordinating professional development programs for school nurses.
+Prior to coming to MassKids in 2019, Lindsay worked at Northeastern University’s School Health Academy, coordinating professional development programs for school nurses.
 Lindsay has also served as a Communications Consultant, Intern, and Volunteer for several social justice-oriented organizations, including the Massachusetts School Nurse Organization, SurvJustice, Oak Foundation, The Huntington Theatre Company, and the MA Governor’s Council on Sexual Assault and Domestic Violence.

 Certified Master Trainer